Danny’s DNA Discoveries – Psilocybe of the PNW

 Psilocybe stuntzii © Michael Beug, Psilocybe ovoideocystidiata © Alan Rockefeller

-Psilocybe semilanceata EU - this small, mycenoid conehead grows in grass.
+Psilocybe semilanceata EU (=Psilocybe strictipes OR) - this small, mycenoid conehead grows in grass.
 WA and BC sequences match EU sequences fairly well.
-Only 2 bp in ITS separate it from the very different looking P. baeocystis.
+Only 2 bp in ITS separate it from the very different looking P. baeocystis, below.
+The few P. strictipes sequences we have, both locally and from the EU, have identical ITS, and since the descriptions are so very similar (P. strictipes is said to have a cap that may expand and slightly smaller spores) they are most likely synonyms.

-Psilocybe baeocystis OR - another difficult to differentiate species.
+Psilocybe baeocystis OR - another difficult to differentiate local species.
+Only 2 bp different in ITS from P. semilanceata, but clearly different morphologically.

 Psilocybe turficola (atrobrunnea) EU - a barely bluing, tall, reddish brown capped somewhat striate mushroom on wet ground, perhaps also best recognized microscopically, we have a Vanc.
 BC sequence matching a bunch of reliable EU sequences.